psychemedia/winter-tales/src/gawain_notes.md

 Then through the crags he comes, the Green Knight.
 His axe is in his hand, a handle the size of a staff, and he leaps across a stream.

 "Welcome to my domain.
 You've timed it well.
 And I see you came alone.
 As have I. Except for *this*."
 And his brandishes the axe.
+The father of the mother of all axes.
 "Now remove your helmet, and take what's coming to you with no more struggle than I gave you."

 And Gawain lowers his head, and bares his neck, and braces himself for the blow.

-The Green Knight summons his strength, raises the axe high above his head, and: schwwoof.
+The Green Knight summons his strength, raises the axe high above his head, and: *schwwoof*.
 But as he does so, Gawain flinches, and the Green Knight diverts the blow.

 "What was that?
 You moved?
 Are you a wimp, or knight?"